 Figure 3 Synthesized Priorities Additive Negative Formula

 Using the multiplicative formula, the decision did not change and can be seen in Figure 4.
-Do Nothing became positive.
+The ranking of the decisions did not change but Do Nothing did become positive which for the short term is logical.